jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton-ejb/README.md

 This is an example to demonstrate the deployment of a Service that is wrapped with the SingletonService decorater to be a cluster wide singleton service.

-The example is composed of 2 maven projects, each with a shared parent.
+The example is composed of 2 maven projects with a shared parent.
 The projects are as follows:

-1. `service`: This project contains the Service and the EJB code to instanciate, start and access the service
+1. `service`: This project contains the Service and the EJB code to instantiate, start and access the service
 2. `client` : This project contains a remote ejb client to show the behaviour

 The root `pom.xml` builds each of the subprojects in the above order and deploys the archive to the server.